cloud-gov/product/OnboardingChecklist.md

 - [ ] Ask #admins-salesforce for access to [Salesforce](https://gsa-peo.my.salesforce.com).
 - [ ] In Salesforce, bookmark the [cloud.gov opportunities](https://gsa-peo.lightning.force.com/one/one.app#/sObject/00Ot0000000mFIxEAM/view?t=1484708635668) report.
 - [ ] [If not also Cloud Ops] Ask Program Manager or Director for view-only access to admin interfaces for [GovCloud](https://admin.fr.cloud.gov) and [E/W](https://admin.cloud.gov).
+- [ ] Ask #acquistion for the Acquisition NDA so you can sign it (if you haven't already).

 ##### New Director (System Owner) items
 - [ ] Ask #tock to list you as the project contact for cloud.gov lines.